nextreleaseio/next-release/content/blog/velocity.md

 towards each of our company objectives.
 This effectiveness can come in how quickly we learn what reality is and whether we should pivot or persevere in our actions.

-As developers, it is easy to fall into a pattern where we believe the next feature will increase our user base or solve a problem we’re having.
+As humans, it is easy to fall into a pattern where we believe the next feature will increase our user base or solve a problem we’re having.
 This anti-pattern, unfortunately, can turn into busy work that isn’t helping the team accomplish its goals.
 Having alignment on what our overarching objectives are, and being able to measure where we are,